 This course will attract people holding a relevant undergraduate honours degree who wish to change career and become an occupational therapist.
 It is an intensive professional programme of study which will develop theoretical, analytical, practical, evaluative and reasoning skills as well as professional values.

-Occupational therapists assess peoples disruption and disengagement from their occupations and facilitate alternative ways for them to re-engage and participate in their occupational roles to improve their quality of life, well-being and sense of belonging.
+Occupational therapists assess individuals disruption and disengagement from their occupations, and facilitate alternative ways for them to re-engage and participate in their occupational roles to improve their quality of life, wellbeing and sense of belonging.

 Modules reflect contemporary and prospective occupational therapy practice, concerned with the relationship between the individuals or a communitys occupations, their health, wellbeing and belonging.
 The programme is underpinned by person-centred, evidence-informed and occupation-focused occupational therapy practice.
 The programme values diversity and prepares graduates to work in diverse practice contexts.

 MSc (210 credits)/ PgDip (120 credits)

 The course philosophy integrates academic and placement study.
 It centres on adult learning perspectives of learner responsibility, active participation in learning, collaborative and autonomous learning and learning as a community.
 Problem-based learning using practice scenarios is a major feature of the learning experience where students work to develop, professional reasoning, evidence-informed decision making, interpersonal and team working skills.
 Learning is thus facilitated by a process of acquiring enquiry skills, interpreting information, group discussion, exchanging of perspectives, creation of knowledge and arriving at a position or judgment.